 Customers are billed monthly, so you will receive 12 bills per year.

-Payment is due on or before the last day of each month.
+Payment is due 30 days after the bill date, which is typically on or before the last day of each month.
+The exact due date is shown on each bill.

 • Pay your full account balance (online, in person, or by mail).